Updated 31 May 2022

-However there are drawbacks to outsourcing too, such as:
+However there may be drawbacks to outsourcing too, such as:

 Ultimately the decision ‘in-house or outsource?’ needs to be made on a case-by-case basis.
 Here are some more things to consider when you face this choice.